paramothers/docs/JavaScriptAndWebTechnologies/nodejs/nodestudy.md

 **Buffers**, - Add supports to deal Binary data in Node JS.
 **Streams**, used as event interface to pass data around

 ### V8 engine

 * To do compiling and executing of javascript.

 * Also do memory management

 * it has one fast GC garbage collector

 * it has one built-in profiler
 * it compile source code directly to machine\/binary code.
-Not to any byte code like java.
+Not to any byte code like java compiler.

 **Node.js is ALSO platform for WEB application development**